 Congress leader Pawan Bansal appears before ED in National Herald case

-Senior Congress leader Pawan Khera on Tuesday appeared before the Enforcement Directorate (ED) in connection with its probe into the National Herald case.
+Senior Congress leader Pawan Bansal on Wednesday once again appeared before the Enforcement Directorate (ED) in connection with the alleged National Herald case.

-New Delhi: Senior Congress leader Pawan Khera on Tuesday appeared before the Enforcement Directorate (ED) in connection with its probe into the National Herald case.
+New Delhi: Senior Congress leader Pawan Bansal on Wednesday once again appeared before the Enforcement Directorate (ED) in connection with the alleged National Herald case.

-Bansal, who is former treasurer of the party, appeared before the ED around 12 in the noon.
+Bansal arrived at the ED headquarters around 12.40 a.m. and directly went inside.

-He directly went inside the headquarters of the central agency which is probing the alleged money laundering charge in the National Herald.
+The ED had questioned Bansal for several hours on Tuesday in connection with the case.

 Following the registration of the case, the ED last year for the first time questioned the Gandhi family members -- Sonia Gandhi and Rahul Gandhi, who are majority shareholders of the Young Indian Private Limited (YIL).